DominikDD30/CryptoTracker/README.md

   - React for simple frontend client
 - **Other Tools**:
   - Binance API for live cryptocurrency price data
-  - Spring Mail library for sending notifications
+  - JavaMail library for sending notifications

 ## Microservices